diegolavalledev/working-examples-swiftui/README.md

-# Swift You and I: The App
+**Working Examples for SwiftUI** is _Swift You and I_'s official companion app!

 Use Xcode 11+ to open this project.

-Visit [Swift You and I](https://swiftui.diegolavalle.com) for technical articles about SwiftUI and related frameworks.
+Visit [Swift You and I](https://swiftui.diegolavalle.co/) for technical articles about SwiftUI and related frameworks.